Another day, another interview for Giuliana Rancic.

 Well, not exactly, but there was flirtatious talk of marriage and looking like a good couple—all of it captured on camera, because they couldn't help it that the sparks were flying nonstop mid-interview.

-Now married for almost 13 years and the parents of son Duke, who turns 8 on Aug.
+Now married for almost 15 years and the parents of son Duke, who turns 10 on Aug.
 29, the devoted duo who knew pretty much right away that they wanted to spend forever together have built a powerhouse partnership.
-Scary times, such as Giuliana undergoing treatment for breast cancer in 2011, have since melded with the triumphant times, such as the birth of their son via gestational carrier after several failed rounds of IVF, to become part of the fabric of their enduring, ongoing love story.
+Harrowing times, such as Giuliana undergoing treatment for breast cancer in 2011, have since melded with the triumphs, like the birth of their son via gestational carrier after several failed rounds of IVF, to become part of the fabric of their enduring, ongoing love story.

-"Bill and I do a lot of really cool things as adults...a lot of things we love," Giuliana told Chicago's Splash magazine earlier this year.
+"Bill and I do a lot of really cool things as adults...a lot of things we love," Giuliana told Chicago's Splash magazine in 2020.
 "But there is nothing that even comes close to the joy we get from our son and our family together.
 It's just a different type of joy."

 Added Bill, "Family is everything to us.
 Family first."

 And what do you know, Giuliana got the scoop on whether Bill liked kids or not when they first met.

 "I have seven nieces and nephews," the proud uncle told her.
 Asked if he saw kids in his future, he replied, "Of course, many."